Are you looking for the ultimate 5 days in London itinerary?

 Stop 2: Buckingham Palace

 Buckingham Palace is home to the Royal Family.
-Pretty much everyone that visits London plans a visit to Buckingham Palace.
+Pretty much everyone who visits London plans to stop by Buckingham Palace.

 Beautifully manicured gardens along with the administrative offices of the Queen are found at the palace.